-The Enemy Soldier
+The Captured Soldier

 One of the prisoners, however, had a sudden burst of energy.
 He raised his hands and shouted: